Mittelreidenbach: Municipal council

-The council is made up of 12 council members, who were elected by majority vote at the municipal election held on 7 June 2009, with the honorary mayor as the chairman.
+The council comprises 12 council members, elected by majority vote at the municipal election held on 7 June 2009, with the honorary mayor as the chairman.

 Mayor

 The mayor of Mittelreidenbach is Heidi Schappert.

 Coat of arms

 Mittelreidenbach's arms might be described thus: “Per pale vert a hammer and a pick per saltire surmounted by an ear of wheat couped palewise, all argent, and argent a cross gules.”

 Heritage places

 The following historic and cultural places of Mittelreidenbach are on the Register of Heritage Places of the State of Rheinland-Palatinate (as of 14 March 2011):